forgionyc/forgionyc/README.md

 <h3>About me🌱: </h3>

 💬 Welcome to my GitHub profile!
-I am an enthusiastic individual with a strong foundation in accounting and a big passion for programming and information technologies.
-Excited to embark on a career transition into the field of Information Technology (IT).
+I am an enthusiastic individual with a strong foundation in Software Development and accounting.
+Currently embarked on a career transition into the field of Information Technology (IT).
 Here, you will find information about my journey, skills, and projects as I strive to combine my financial acumen with technical expertise.

 😎 I am committed to continuous learning and self-improvement.
 My primary goal is to secure a programming role where I can apply my programming and problem-solving skills effectively.
 I am eager to continue learning and growing in this field, and I am open to opportunities in areas such as web development, data analysis, and software development.